Juan-Moctezuma/JM-Tech-and-Development-Blog-App/README.md

 ### Introduction

 JM Tech & Development (JMTD) is a fictional blog site for developers and technology enthusiasts.
-This full-stack application allows the user to create / delete both blog posts and comments.
+This full-stack application allows the user to create and delete their blog posts and / or comments.
-JMTD utilizes RESTful architecture and performs CRUD operations for the user (depending on his/her authorization/ownership).
+JMTD utilizes RESTful architecture and performs CRUD operations for the user (depending on his / her authorization / ownership).
 This app is connected to a MongoDB (NoSQL Database) cluster which allows data to get stored.
 Errors are handled through flash messages to provide the user with feedback.

 ### Link